alucardpetrovich/nodejs-higher-education-camp/homeworks/07_rabbitmq/readme.md

 - Add RabbitMQ in docker-compose file

-- Connect bouth service to RabbitMq
+- Connect both service to RabbitMq

 - Change communication between them from HTTP to RabbitMq.
 Make it with acknowledge to be sure that message was delivered